Last modified: April 27, 2026

 Joins in MapReduce

-Performing joins combines data from different sources or tables.
-There are multiple ways to execute joins in a MapReduce context:
+There are several ways to perform joins in a MapReduce context.

 Dataset A Dataset B